-Brianna Quinn is an Australian-qualified lawyer specialising in international sports arbitration and international sports law.
+Brianna Quinn specialises in international sports arbitration and international sports law.

-An Australian-qualified lawyer, Brianna worked for several years in the litigation and competition divisions at Clayton Utz in Sydney, Australia, before undertaking a Master in International Sports Law and focusing her practice on this field.
+An Australian-qualified lawyer, Brianna worked for several years in litigation and competition law in Sydney, Australia, before undertaking an LLM in international sports law and focusing her practice on this field.

 Antidoping and the Court of Arbitration for Sport: Where We Are at and Where We Are Going